dhrubabasu/sveltekit-tailwindcss-prettier-template/README.md

-# sveltekit-tailwindcss-template
+# sveltekit-tailwindcss-prettier-template

-Simple template that supports tailwindcss in the new @sveltejs/kit workflow.
+Simple template that supports tailwindcss and prettier in the new @sveltejs/kit workflow.